rackerlabs/repose/repose-aggregator/tests/functional-tests/README.md

 JUnit categories (http://junit.org/javadoc/4.9/org/junit/experimental/categories/Categories.html) are used to organize Repose's functional tests.
 These categories enable the user to run a select subset of all tests provided.
-To run a test category, execute 'mvn test -P <your-category>' in the spock-functional-tests module (e.g., mvn test -P bug).
+To run a test category, execute 'mvn test -P <your-category>' in the functional-tests module (e.g., mvn test -P bug).
 Note that the -P flag is immediately followed by the selected category name in all lower-case letters.
 To run multiple profiles, use a list of -P flags (e.g., mvn test -P bug -P slow).